sharmakrishna276/Machine-Learning/README.md

-# All the material that I have used for CS229 is present in this repository.
+# All the resources that I have used for CS229 is present in this repository.